 Learner H successfully completes the learnership on 31 December 2019.
-Calculate the amounts of the commencement and completion allowances that each of the employers may deduct in the 2017, 2018 and 2019 years of assessment.
+Calculate the amounts of the commencement and completion allowances that each of the employers may deduct in the years of assessment from 2017 to 2020.

 Employer G

 Employer G may deduct an annual allowance of R40 000 under section 12H(2)(a).